hashicorp/consul-template/README.md

     -exec="/bin/my-server -config /tmp/server.conf"
 ```

 When Consul Template starts, it will pull the required dependencies and populate the `/tmp/server.conf`, which the `my-server` binary consumes.
 After that template is rendered completely the first time, Consul Template spawns and manages a child process.
 When any of the list templates change, Consul Template will send the configurable reload signal to that child process.
+If no reload signal is provided, Consul Template will kill and restart the process.
 Additionally, in this mode, Consul Template will proxy any signals it receives to the child process.
 This enables a scheduler to control the lifecycle of the process and also eases the friction of running inside a container.

 A common point of confusion is that the command string behaves the same as the shell; it does not.
 In the shell, when you run `foo | bar` or `foo > bar`, that is actually running as a subprocess of your shell (bash, zsh, csh, etc.).
 When Consul Template spawns the exec process, it runs outside of your shell.
 This behavior is _different_ from when Consul Template executes the template-specific reload command.
 If you want the ability to pipe or redirect in the exec command, you will need to spawn the process in subshell, for example: